jenkinsci/micro-focus-performance-center-integration-plugin/DocForJenkinsPluginsWebSite.md

 - Network Virtualization Insights report is published in the Build's logs (this works with LoadRunner Enterprise but requires a hotfix in all Performance Center versions).
 - Rebranded the product name from "Performance Center" to "LoadRunner Enterprise", "PC" to "LRE" and "My PC" to "LoadRunner Enterprise Application".

+### Version 1.1.3
+- Fix for Java 11.
+- Connect to LRE 2020 SP2 and above with tenant.

 ### Downloads
 You can download the plugin from this link: